Whether through maliciousness or negligence, time theft (stealing time at work) is a pervasive practice among salaried and hourly employees alike.

 The International Data Corporation estimates that 30 to 40 percent of employee internet activity is non-work-related.
 This misuse of the internet in the workplace is costing US businesses $63 billion in lost productivity each year, according to Websense Inc.

-The internet in the workplace has been around for decades at this point, and we all have likely witnessed an employee switching the screen on their desktop so that they don’t get caught playing games, checking their personal email, or scrolling through their social media feeds during their shift.
+The internet has been around for decades at this point, and we all have likely witnessed an employee switching the screen on their desktop so that they don’t get caught playing games, checking their personal email, or scrolling through their social media feeds during their shift.

 While it’s true that short, frequent breaks make people more productive, excessive unproductive web browsing may cause employees to lose more working hours than they realize.

-Employers can use employee and computer monitoring software to track and correct excessive cyberloafing; but what about employees who simply use their smartphones?
+Employers can use employee and computer monitoring tools to track and correct excessive cyberloafing; but what about employees who simply use their smartphones?

-With smartphones in everybody’s pocket, workers can freely check social media, stream movies, and play time-consuming games for hours on end without being caught.
+With smartphones in everybody’s pocket, staff members can freely check social media, stream movies, and play time-consuming games without being caught.